 How to Become a Better Nurse: 10 Areas Of Improvement for Nurses

-Now that you’ve identified your personal strengths and weaknesses, you know where you need to focus your efforts for improving your nursing practice.
+Now that you’ve identified your personal strengths and weaknesses, you know where you need to focus your efforts and set goals for improving your nursing practice.
 Let’s dive into how to become a better nurse.

 1. Never Stop Learning

 Your nursing education does not end with nursing school.
 Research is never-ending.
 New equipment is constantly emerging.
 Medications are being invented.
 All of this requires you to be learning so you can stay well-informed and on top of the best practices.
+There are nursing scholarships out there to help you foot the bill.
 Wondering how you can stay up to date?
 Try these suggestions: